brendanhorsley/stock_analysis/README.md

 ## Summary

+### Pros of Refactoring

 In the original analysis the calculations were being ran at around 0.80 seconds.
 After refactoring the analysis was ran at 0.1 and 0.08 seconds.

-### Pros of Refactoring
+This difference may seem small but as data sets grow and larger analyses need to be performed, the refactored data set's value will be more noticable.
+Refactoring code to run faster and use less memory is important when dealing with large data sets.
+Additionally, refactoring allows the code to be more logical, and easier to read.

 ### Cons of Refactoring

+One con of refactoring code is that it is time-consuming.
+Unless the code was likely going to be used for much larger data sets, the value of refactoring might not have been worth it.